-- Athletes wishing to compete outside of the USA must submit an online intent between the first day of the month preceding the event and 21 days prior to the first team captains meeting.
-Confirmations are due 16 days, in advance of the first team captains meeting in the itinerary. - Every effort is made to communicate with groups competing outside of the USA to keep them informed of conflicts and changes to protected projects. - Itineraries will be approved based on avoiding conflicts. - Itineraries are approved based on anticipated available slots. - In the case that an event is over-subscribed, priority is based on the following: - 1.
+- Athletes wishing to compete outside of the USA must submit an online intent between the first day of the month preceding the event and 8 days prior to the first team captains meeting. - Athletes can only be intended for one event on a given competition date.
+If athletes are double intended, they will be pulled from all conflicting events. - Athletes can only be intended for one event on a given competition date.
+If athletes are double intended, they will be pulled from all conflicting events. - Athletes who submit an intent after the 8-day deadline, or who change their intent between two different events on the same date, will be ranked in order of FIS points after those athletes who are already intended for the event. - All intents will be considered final 4 days prior to the first team captain's meeting, after which time the entry will be submitted. - Named U.S. Ski Team members have priority at any time and will be entered ahead of any non-USST athlete who has been intended. - Every effort is made to communicate with groups competing outside of the USA to keep them informed of conflicts and changes to protected projects. - In the case that an event is over-subscribed, priority is based on the following: - 1.
 All U.S. Ski Team A, B, C, and D team members start per Team coaches' discretion - 2.
 Remaining slots are allocated by: - a.
 50% by FIS points in the event - b.
 50% in order of priority - 1) U.S. Ski Team "special invitees" - 2) National and Regional Development Projects - 3) Club/academy projects